An Explainable Deep-learning Model of Proton Auroras on Mars: Introduction

-Auroras on Mars provide us with insight into the complex interactions between the weak crustal field of the planet with its surrounding plasma environment \citep{atri2022auroras}.
-Studying these interactions is also crucial to our understanding of space weather-induced atmospheric escape, which is thought to be the primary driver of drastic climate change on Mars.
-In addition to discrete and diffuse auroras observed over the years, proton auroras are a relatively newly discovered phenomenon and thus are of great interest to the community.
-They are reported to be the most widely observed auroras on Mars \citep{Deighan2018,Ritter2018,Chaffin2022}, identified in ${\rm \sim 14\%}$ of observations \citep{Hughes2019} from Imaging UltraViolet Spectrograph (IUVS) \citep{McClintock2015} onboard the Mars Atmosphere and Volatile EvolutioN (MAVEN) spacecraft \citep{Jakosky2015}.
+Proton auroras are reported to be one of the most widely observed auroras on Mars, identified in ${\rm \sim 14\%}$ of observations \citep{Hughes2019} from Imaging UltraViolet Spectrograph (IUVS) \citep{McClintock2015} onboard the Mars Atmosphere and Volatile EvolutioN (MAVEN) spacecraft \citep{Jakosky2015}.
 On Mars, these auroras are thought to be caused primarily by a population of solar wind protons penetrating the Martian magnetosphere as hydrogen energetic neutral atoms (ENAs) \citep{Deighan2018}.
 These hydrogen ENAs are formed in the outer hydrogen corona of Mars via electron stripping and charge exchange.
-Once in the thermosphere, the ENAs undergo repeated charge exchange and collisions with the neutrals, and de-excite via emission of Ly-${\rm \alpha}$ (121.6 nm) radiation seen as proton auroras.
+Once in the thermosphere, the ENAs undergo repeated charge exchange and collisions with the neutrals, and can emit Lyman-${\rm \alpha}$ (Ly-${\rm \alpha}$, 121.6 nm) radiation that is seen as proton auroras.